iramcastaneda/analyze-sentiment/README.md

 # analyze-sentiment
-Old python project from masters degree updated with latest tools, reads if a text or url is positive negative or neutral
+Old python project from masters degree updated with latest tools.
+This Python application analyzes the sentiment of text content retrieved from either a URL or a local text file.
+It classifies the sentiment as Positive, Negative, or Neutral.

+Usage:
+python sentiment_analyzer.py <url_or_filepath>